Mandlemankiller/Sandboxed-Minecraft/minecraft-launcher.md

 ```bash
 groups
 ```
  One of the items it prints out should be "mineuser".
-If it doesnt show up, restart your computer and check again.
+If it doesn't show up, restart your computer and check again.

 ## 5) Make a backup!
 **This is the part of the tutorial where I ask you to do a backup of your .minecraft folder.
 If you mess some things up after this point, you can easilly lose all your minecraft saves!**